 If you or other members of your organization cannot physically visit us (due to distance or any other reason), this option is for you.
 Upon request, webcams can be placed in interview rooms which allow for interactive Skype interviews.
 This option can be used in combination with pre-select.

 Your organization may facilitate workshops, panel discussions, classroom visits, and recruitment tables at NSU.
-We will assist your organization in developing a strategic recruitment plan to reach targeted student populations through partnerships with student organizations, athletics, and faculty.If you are interested in participating in an Industry Knowledge Session, click here to complete the online request form.
+We will assist your organization in developing a strategic recruitment plan to reach targeted student populations through partnerships with student organizations, athletics, and faculty.If you are interested in participating in an Industry Knowledge Session, please contact Diane Klein by email at email@example.com.

 Brand your organization and provide constructive feedback to our student-candidates through our Resume Critique and Mock Interview programs.
-These events are opportunities to increase your presence on campus, while you meet and network with students in a relaxed environment.If you are interested in participating in an Industry Knowledge Session, click here to complete the online request form.
+These events are opportunities to increase your presence on campus, while you meet and network with students in a relaxed environment.If you are interested in participating in an Industry Knowledge Session, please contact Diane Klein by email at firstname.lastname@example.org.

 You have the opportunity to show your commitment to the NSU student population through direct financial support of events and programs put on by the Office of Career Development.
 Some sponsorship benefits include highlighting your organization on the Office of Career Development Web site, program marketing materials, and publications as a featured sponsor.For information about sponsorship please contact Diane Klein, Assistant Director of Employer Relations by phone (954) 262-7273 or by email at email@example.com.

 All job positing and requests for on-campus interviews or presentations are reviewed and approved by the Office of Career Development, which reserves the right to remove any job positing or deny on-campus recruitment without notice or explanation to the employer.